-After pricing of the offering, we expect that the shares will trade on The NASDAQ Global Market under the symbol "BLZE."
+Our Class A common stock has been approved for listing on The NASDAQ Global Market under the symbol "BLZE."

 Before this offering, there has been no public market for our common stock.
-The initial public offering price will be determined through negotiations between us and the representatives.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are
+The initial public offering price has been determined through negotiations between us and the representative.
+In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price were

-- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information: - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; and - · the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us; - our financial information; - · the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.